hassanshaikley/demo/README.md

 # :computer: Your Opinion of Robots

-Little CLI game that asks you questions and hten responds to you.
+CLI thing that asks you questions and then responds to you.

 <img src="/napoleon_dynamite.gif" width="100%" height="100%">